Lagrangian skeleta of very affine complete intersections: Neighbourhoods of polyhedra

-In this section, we study some properties of polyhedra and polyhedral complexes in $\R^n$.
+In this appendix, we study properties of polyhedra and polyhedral complexes in $\R^n$ and their neighbourhoods.
 We shall work in some fixed $n$-dimensional real vector space $V$ equipped with an inner product $\langle \cdot,\cdot\rangle$.
 Unless specified otherwise, all the distances are computed with respect to the induced norm.

 Recall that a \emph{polyhedron} is a closed subset $P\subset V$ for which there exists a finite set of affine functions $\varphi_1$, \dots, $\varphi_k$ such that $P=\{x \in V \colon \varphi_i(x) \leq 0 \textnormal{ for all } i=1,\dots,k\}$.
 We call any such set $\{\varphi_i\}_{i=1}^k$ a \emph{defining collection for $P$}.
 Clearly, the choice of such a set is not unique, and defining collections form a poset under inclusion.
 Therefore, we call $P$ equipped with a particular choice of a minimal defining collection a \emph{parameterised polyhedron}.